Childhood Brain Stem Glioma Treatment (PDQ®): Treatment - Patient Information [NCI]

 Childhood brain stem glioma is a disease in which benign (noncancer) or malignant (cancer) cells form in the tissues of the brain stem.

 Gliomas are tumors formed from glial cells.
-Glial cells in the brain hold nerve cells in place, bring food and oxygen to them, and help protect them from disease, such as infection.
+Glial cells in the brain hold nerve cells in place, bring food and oxygen to nerve cells, and help protect nerve cells from disease, such as infection.
+In brain stem glioma, the glial cells in the brain stem are affected.

-Brain tumors are the third most common type of cancer in children.
+Brain tumors are the second most common type of cancer in children.

 Brain tumors can occur in both children and adults; however, treatment for children may be different than treatment for adults.
-See the following PDQ treatment summaries for more information:
+For information on treatment of brain tumors in adults, see the PDQ summary Adult Central Nervous System Tumors Treatment.

 There are two types of brain stem gliomas in children.